 Custom anomalies allow your team the most versatility when detecting unusual behavior in your system.
-Not only are they flexible and dynamic, custom anomalies provide your team with the capability to alert on any entity or signal and to adjust and optimize your thresholds.
+Not only are they flexible and dynamic, custom anomalies provide your team with the ability to alert on any entity or signal and to adjust and optimize your thresholds.
 Custom anomalies are built using the same advanced tuning settings as static alerting so you can ensure your team sees only incidents that are important to you.

 You can also enrich your custom anomaly detection configuration with additional metadata to provide further context and add custom incident descriptions that can provide additional instructions to your on-call engineers.